MMR-GRPO: Accelerating GRPO-Style Training through Diversity-Aware Reward Reweighting: Method

 where $\lambda \in [0, 1]$ is a hyperparameter controlling the trade-off between reward quality (relevance) and diversity, and is commonly set to 0.7.
 When $\lambda = 1$, the method reduces to standard reward-based selection; when $\lambda = 0$, it purely maximizes diversity.

-The algorithm proceeds as follows: \begin{enumerate}[noitemsep,topsep=2pt,parsep=0pt] \item Initialize $\mathcal{S} = \emptyset$ and precompute the similarity matrix $S \in {R}^{G \times G}$ where $S_{ij} = s(y_i, y_j)$. \item Select the completion with the highest reward: $y^* = \arg\max_{y_i} r(y_i)$, and add it to $\mathcal{S}$. \item For each remaining completion, compute its adjusted score based on Equation~\ref{eq: mmr}. \item Select the completion with the highest score, add it to $\mathcal{S}$, and repeat until all completions are ranked. \item Use the adjusted scores as reweighted rewards $\tilde{r}(y_i)$ in the GRPO advantage calculation. \end{enumerate}
+The algorithm proceeds as follows: \begin{enumerate}[noitemsep,topsep=2pt,parsep=0pt] \item Initialize $\mathcal{S} = \emptyset$ and precompute the similarity matrix $M \in {R}^{G \times G}$ where $M_{ij} = m(y_i, y_j)$. \item Select the completion with the highest reward: $y^* = \arg\max_{y_i} r(y_i)$, and add it to $\mathcal{S}$. \item For each remaining completion, compute its adjusted score based on Equation~\ref{eq: mmr}. \item Select the completion with the highest score, add it to $\mathcal{S}$. \item Repeat steps 3 and 4 until all completions are ranked. \end{enumerate} Finally, return the adjusted scores as reweighted rewards $\tilde{r}(y_i)$, which will replace the original rewards $r(y_i)$ when computing advantages (Equation~\ref{eq:advantage}).

-The adjusted rewards $\tilde{r}(y_i)$ replace the original rewards $r(y_i)$ when computing advantages in Equation~\ref{eq:advantage}, encouraging the model to explore diverse high-quality solutions rather than repeatedly attending to similar responses.
+Note that after MMR reweighting, semantically similar correct answers will receive different advantages, which can be potentially confusing to the model.
+But we explain below that this is fine and preferred.
+The advantage assigned to a rollout will essentially become a multiplier on the token-level training loss, and this multiplier intuitively corresponds to the attention we would like the model to pay during training.
+For semantically similar correct answers, we prioritize learning from the first occurrence and subsequent repetitions should receive less attention to avoid over-training on an already familiar rollout, which could slow down exploration and learning.
+Meanwhile, low-quality answers will not receive a high advantage simply for being distinct as a low reward $r(y_i)$ will be assigned initially and the diversity term only modulates the original reward, according to Equation~\ref{eq: mmr}.